Sakrac/x65/README.md

 * irp (indefinite repeat)

 **FIXED**
-* INCSYM failed with local labels
+* INCSYM failed with local labels, this is now properly handled. (fixed again..)
 * INCBIN and IMPORT BINARY always failed (force 0 bytes length)
-* Using more than 16 bytes of Pool labels was flawed
+* Using more than 16 bytes of Pool labels was flawed as byte 15 and 16 would be the same address.
-* Fixed STRUCT directive (failed if contained line was empty)
+* Fixed STRUCT directive (failed if contained line was empty).
 * Adding x65macro.i
 * Vice symbols will generate breakpoints whenever label 'debugbreak' is encountered
 * Evaluating '==' was broken